 - Insurance, permits and licences

-- Services such as security, traffic management and cleaning
+- Services such as security, traffic management and cleaning and waste management.

 Income may come from: